| ||Anthony Ceraulo, M.D. |

 Edward Via College of Osteopathic Medicine

 Hi!
 My name is Kyle Judkins.
-I am one of Family Medicine second years!
+I am one of Family Medicine third years!
 I am originally from Scarborough, Maine, which is about 10 minutes south of Portland.
 This small sea-side city is truly one of my favorite places on earth.
 I grew up in an artistic household, my father being a comedian and vaudevillian performer, my mother a modern dancer, and my sister moving to NYC to dance and eventually joining a modern dance company.
 So naturally, like any kid in this kind of family I learned how to unicycle and juggle and perform (I still have a unicycle hanging in my garage now…).
 I would like to think that my childhood has helped me become a well-rounded person and eventually a well-rounded physician.

 Over the past 10 years I have been drifting south.
 I went to college at Wheaton College in Norton, Massachusetts where I studied biology and chemistry.
 I became very interested in research, and got a job after I graduated in 2008 at Pfizer, Inc in Groton, Connecticut.
 In another 2 years I found myself in another research position at Covidien, Inc, in New Haven Connecticut.
 I met my fiancée Kaitlin while working in Connecticut in 2008.
 When it was time to consider other adventures, we looked south, as she was from Raleigh, NC.
 I went to medical school at Virginia College of Osteopathic Medicine in Blacksburg, Virginia.
 I interviewed for family medicine residencies all over the country, but found home right under my nose here in Winston-Salem, NC.
 Kaitlin and I have really enjoyed exploring Winston and the nearby mountain towns of Asheville and Boone.
 We love to run and bike, hike and camp, and eat delicious food – all of which are possible to accomplish in Winston and nearby!
 I still have Yankee blood (NOT the baseball team, go Sox…), but the southern hospitality has been good to me!